evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] Filevault on

 ### Settings > Software Update
-- [x] Turn off "Keep Mac up to date" and don't check for updates.
-Let my updateMac.sh service do it.
+- [x] Turn on everything automatic

 ### Settings > Network
 - [ ] Turn off auto join for alternate networks.
 Otherwise it will connect to those sometimes.